AppSolves/AioPynamoDB/README.rst

 ** Known Issues **
- - Users may encounter "Unclosed client session" messages.
-This is a known issue as client sessions are not properly closed yet.
-Please be aware of this when using the library.
  - Python type hints needs migration.
 MyPy testing implementation is pending and contributions in this area are welcome.
- - Help is needed to complete the migration of test files (e.g., test_base_connection.py)

 Installation
 ============